ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 stack of Message Framers associated with a Connection is copied to the cloned Connection when calling `Clone`.
-Then, a cloned Connection has the same stack of Message Framers as the Connection from which they are cloned, but these Framers may internally maintain per-Connection state.
+Then, a cloned Connection has the same stack of Message Framers as the Connection from which they are cloned, but these Framers can internally maintain per-Connection state.

 It is also possible to check which Connections belong to the same Connection Group.
 Calling `GroupedConnections` on a specific Connection returns a set of all Connections